TheJelmega/prog-lang/design/README.md

 Trait object types allowe for "late binding" in cases where the types being used cannot be known at compile time, but the programmer knowns the functionality they posses.
 Calling a method will use a virtual dispatch of the method: that is, teh function pointer is loaded from the vtable, and is then invoked indirectly, incurring a pointer indirection.
-The actual implemention of each vtable may vary on an object-by-object basis.
+The actual implementation of each vtable may vary on an object-by-object basis.

 ### 11.1.18.
 Impl trait types [↵](#111-types-)